davidmonterrosa/monterrosa-social-media-dashboard/README.md

 Peer Reviewed By: Santiago

-The responsiveness is fine.
-Although I wasn't able to test the site on my end.
-David had shared with me how it appears on his and the cards were displaying the information needed.
-However, with Vercel issues I cannot view it on my end
->
+The responsiveness is good and the cards are displaying the proper information!
+The only issue I noticed when shrinking from desktop to tablet is the instagram icon shrinking and disappearing for a bried moment as I shrink down